How to use Zendesk AI to summarize long threads before escalation

 Stop summarizing and start solving

-Let's face it, manually summarizing long, complicated tickets is a thankless job that slows your whole team down.
-It’s a bottleneck that keeps your best agents from focusing on the problems they’re actually there to solve.
+Let's face it, manually summarizing long, complicated tickets can be a repetitive task.
+It’s a process that can be streamlined so your best agents can focus on the problems they’re actually there to solve.

-While Zendesk’s native Copilot gives you a manual starting point, real efficiency comes from smart automation.
-By using a tool like eesel AI, you can set up a completely hands-off workflow that guarantees every escalated ticket shows up with a perfect summary, every single time.
+Zendesk’s native Copilot gives you a fantastic starting point for agent-led summaries, and smart automation can take that efficiency even further.
+By using a tool like eesel AI alongside Zendesk, you can set up a completely hands-off workflow that ensures every escalated ticket shows up with a perfect summary, every single time.

-By following the steps here, you can build a reliable process that gets rid of one of the most tedious tasks in your escalation workflow.
-It gives your agents back precious time, cuts down on resolution times, and lets your team focus on what they do best: helping customers.
+By following the steps here, you can build a reliable process that empowers your team.
+It gives your agents back precious time, helps maintain low resolution times, and lets your team focus on what they do best: helping customers.

 Automate your Zendesk workflows with eesel AI

-Ready to stop writing manual ticket summaries and streamline your escalations for good? eesel AI connects directly with Zendesk to automate your most repetitive support tasks, from summarization and triage to drafting entire replies for your agents.
+Ready to streamline your ticket summaries and escalations for good? eesel AI connects directly with Zendesk to automate your most repetitive support tasks, from summarization and triage to drafting entire replies for your agents.

 You can be up and running in minutes.
-Sign up for a free trial of eesel AI today and see for yourself how easy it is to build a smarter, faster support workflow.
+Sign up for a free trial of eesel AI today and see for yourself how easy it is to build a smarter, faster support workflow within the Zendesk ecosystem.

 Frequently asked questions